Mozilla Issues Critical Security Alert: Firefox Users Must Update Before Certificate Expiration

 Critical System Requirements and Update Specifications

-To maintain uninterrupted browser functionality and security, Mozilla has established minimum version requirements for different user categories:
+To maintain uninterrupted browser functionality and security, Mozilla has established minimum version requirements:

 Platform-Specific Implementation Details